google/tangent/README.md

 ## Derivative Surgery

 You can use the `insert_grad_of` feature to do more than debugging and logging.
 Some NN architectures benefit from tricks that directly manipulate the backward pass.
-For example, recurrent neural networks (RNNs) suffer from the "exploding gradient" problem, where gradients grow exponentially.
+For example, recurrent neural networks (RNNs) suffer from the “exploding gradient” problem, where gradients grow exponentially.
 This prevents the model from training properly.
 A typical solution is to force the derivatives inside of an RNN to not exceed a certain value by directly clipping them.
 We can implement this with `insert_grad_of`.

 ```python